|

 Transient monocular blindness can occur in migraine, particularly those associated with elevated antiphospholipid antibodies or lupus anticoagulant (Donder et al, 1998; Levine et al, 1988).
 However recent work (Donder et al, 1998) suggests that among patients with lupus, no significant relation can be found between transient monocular blindness and the presence of APA or livedo reticularis.
 This observation suggests that APA may be a symptom of lupus rather than a cause of transient monocular blindness.
 Antiphospholipid syndromes are also associated with neuropsychiatric disease (Afeltra et al), recurrent miscarriages, and a reticular rash on the legs.

 Acephalgic migraine: Aura without headache.
 This diagnosis is generally made when persons who have headache and aura, also have aura without headache.
 Acephalgic migraines are generally thought to occur only about 1% of the time, but this is a hard number to pin down.
+As everyone has headaches from time to time, this definition may just depend on what the person is willing to call a headache.

-Complicated migraine is accompanied by a neurological deficit.
-Familial hemiplegic migraine is an example of this.
-Complicated migraines are rare, again probably less than 1%.
-They tend to reoccur in the same people rather than being scattered randomly across all migraine occurences.
-Patients with migraine and small infarcts on their MRI are another group.
-Persons with antiphospholipid antibodies (see above) are at increased risk of stroke.
+Persons with antiphospholipid antibodies (see above) are at increased risk of stroke, although there is some controversy about this as noted above.
 Low dose aspirin in persons who have stroke associated with antiphospholipid antibodies is associated with a risk of recurrent stoke of 3.5% (Derksen et al. 2003).
 Long term coumadin treatment is suggested in patients with this syndrome after stroke.

 Ophthalmoplegic migraine, patients present with double vision.
 Third nerve palsy with headache is the most common type.
 Again, this is a rare variant, tending to reoccur in the same people.